Galion Police Calls - Galion Inquirer

 10:38 a.m. — A caller reported that their car was backed into while parked at the American Legion on South Market Street.

-2:51 p.m. — A resident from the 400 block of Cherry St. reported a possible theft.
+2:51 p.m. — A resident from the 400 block of Cherry Street reported a possible theft.

 8:04 p.m. — Caller from McClure St reported the theft of prescription medications from their home.

-11:18 p.m. — A male was tasered and arrested in the parking lot of Moto Mart on Hardin Way East.
+11:18 p.m. — A male was tasered and arrested in the parking lot of Moto Mart on Harding Way East.